TeamSkyNetNU/EBookWebScraper/README.md

 - Jonathan Franche
 - Thomas Ainesworth

+The EBook WebScraper scrapes book data from top online websites and stores it into a MySQL database.
+A user can view the data, set scrape intervals, and compare book prices through the GUI.

 **Below are the requirements to run the program on your Java IDE:**

-The "/resources" folder must be added to the Java Build Path. config.properties file in the resources folder contains four variables that must be set to the MySQL database information you are using.
+The "/resources" folder must be added to the Java Build Path.
+Create a config.properties file in the resources folder that contains four variables that must be set to the MySQL database information you are using.

 For example: